-12. Students from certain regions are more likely to end up in special schooling compared to students from other regions.
+12. Students from certain regions are more likely to end up in special non-Roma alike.

-13. Acceptability of affirmative action in education is high among Roma and non-Roma alike.
+13. Acceptability of affirmative action in education is high among Roma and educational outcomes.

-14. On average (idealistic) aspirations of Roma are much higher than their educational outcomes.
+14. On average (idealistic) aspirations of Roma are much higher than their different sets of circumstances.

-Educational segregation in the context of Roma inclusion refers to two different sets of circumstances.
 The first occurs when Roma students, even when being a minority within a given community, comprise the majority of the student body in (what would otherwise be) a "regular" school.
 The second occurs when Roma students are streamed into individual schools and classes, leading to their overrepresentation in these settings.
 When the two sets of circumstances overlap and mutually reinforce one another, special schooling becomes ethnically segregated education for Roma children.
 This outcome might be called twofold segregation (Brüggemann 2011, p.
 201).